Two Pointer Techniques for Linked List Problems

 p = temp;

-In general, if we need to attach nodes from the original linked list to a new linked list instead of creating new nodes, it might be necessary to disconnect the links between the nodes and the original list.
-This can be a good habit to develop: whenever you encounter such a situation, break the connection of the original linked list nodes to avoid errors.
+In general, if we need to attach nodes from the original linked list to a new linked list without creating new nodes, it might be necessary to disconnect the nodes from the original linked list.
+It's a good practice to disconnect nodes in such cases to avoid errors.

 23. Merge k Sorted Lists | LeetCode |